 Christoph Scherbaum is a composer and performing musician working across film, theatre and visual art.
-His music is featured in award winning projects and has been shown in theatres and venues in more than 20 countries worldwide.
+His music is featured in award winning projects and has been shown in theatres and venues in 20+ countries worldwide.
 He grew up in Berlin, Germany and lived in Amsterdam and Arnhem, Netherlands for 10 years before moving to Switzerland in 2015.

 Coming from an improvising musicians’ background, Christoph incorporates many elements from this world into his compositions.
 He uses electric and acoustic instruments, effects, sound-objects and his own sound-design and aims for a very personal style of writing, blending acoustic sounds with contemporary digital processing.